 12. “Scandi Simple” Bunk Room

-This room leans into clean lines and simple design, with a white or light wood bunk bed, pale walls, and a single patterned rug that adds interest without overwhelming the room.
+This room focuses more on clean lines and simple design, with a white or light wood bunk bed, pale walls, and a single patterned rug that adds interest without overwhelming the room.

-The bedding stays simple with solid colors or small-scale patterns in soft blues, greens, or rust tones.
+The bedding can stay simple with solid colors or small-scale patterns in soft blues, greens, or rust tones.

 13. “Color Pop Twins” Room